 Continuous Flow Analysis (Gas and CFA).
-The Gas and CFA sections will not be split in the field.
-The section will be packed and sent to Europe.
+The Gas and CFA sections will be split in the field after the brittle zone.
+The sections will be packed and sent to Europe.

 Cutting of SC sections.
 The SC section will not be split from the main core piece in the field.